-Our long-term liquidity requirements consist primarily of funds necessary to invest in additional properties and repay indebtedness.
-We expect to meet our long-term liquidity requirements through various sources of capital, including net cash from operating activities, borrowings under our revolving credit and term loan facilities, future financings, sale of common stock under our ATM Program, proceeds from the sale of the properties in our portfolio and other secured and unsecured borrowings (including potential issuances under the Master Trust Funding Program).
-However, at any point in time, there may be a number of factors that could have a material and adverse effect on our ability to access these capital sources, including unfavorable conditions in the overall equity and credit markets, our level of leverage, the portion of our unencumbered, borrowing restrictions imposed by our existing debt agreements, general market conditions for real estate and potentially REITs specifically, our operating performance, our liquidity and general market perceptions about us.
-The success of our business strategy will depend, to a significant degree, on our ability to access these various capital sources to fund our investment in single tenant properties and thereby grow our cash flows.
+Our long-term liquidity requirements consist primarily of the funds necessary to acquire additional properties and repay indebtedness.
+We expect to meet our long-term liquidity requirements through various sources of capital, including net cash from operating activities, borrowings under our Revolving Credit Facility, future debt financings, sales of common stock under our ATM Program, and proceeds from the selective sale of properties in our portfolio.
+However, at any point in time, there may be a number of factors that could have a material and adverse effect on our ability to access these capital sources, including unfavorable conditions in the overall equity and credit markets, our level of leverage, the portion of our portfolio that is unencumbered, borrowing restrictions imposed by our existing debt agreements, general market conditions for real estate and potentially REITs specifically, our operating performance, our liquidity and general market perceptions about us.
+The success of our business strategy will depend, to a significant degree, on our ability to access these various capital sources to fund our future investments in single tenant properties and thereby grow our cash flows.

-An additional liquidity need is funding the required level of distributions that are among the requirements for us to continue to qualify for taxation as a REIT.
-During the three months ended March 31, 2021, our board of directors declared total cash distributions of \$0.24 per share of common stock.
-Holders of OP Units are entitled to distributions per unit equivalent to those paid by us per share of common stock.
-During the three months ended March 31, 2021, we paid \$25.7 million of distributions to common stockholders and OP Unit holders, and, as of March 31, 2021, we recorded \$26.4 million of distributions payable to common stockholders and OP Unit holders.
+An additional liquidity need is funding the required level of distributions, generally 90% of our REIT taxable income (determined without regard to the dividends paid deduction and excluding any net capital gain), that are among the requirements for us to continue to qualify for taxation as a REIT.
+During the three months ended March 31, 2022, our board of directors declared total cash distributions of \$0.26 per share of common stock.
+Holders of OP Units and RSU's are entitled to distributions per unit equivalent to those paid by us per share of common stock.
+During the three months ended March 31, 2022, we paid \$32.6 million of dividends and distributions to common stockholders and OP Unit holders, and as of March 31, 2022, we recorded \$34.3 million of dividends and distributions payable to common stockholders and OP Unit holders.
 To continue to qualify for taxation as a REIT, we must make distributions to our stockholders aggregating annually at least 90% of our REIT taxable income, determined without regard to the dividends paid deduction and excluding any net capital gain.
-As a result of this requirement, we cannot rely on retained earnings to fund our business needs to the same extent as other entities that are not REITs.
+As a result of this requirement, we cannot rely on retained earnings to fund our business needs to the same extent as other entities that are not structured as REITs.
 If we do not have sufficient funds available to us from our operations to fund our business needs, we will need to find alternative ways to fund those needs.
 Such alternatives may include, among other things, selling properties (whether or not the sales price is optimal or otherwise meets our strategic long-term objectives), incurring additional indebtedness or issuing equity securities in public or private transactions.
 The availability and attractiveness of the terms of these potential sources of financing cannot be assured.